Series 7 Episode 5 The Jammed Zip Part One Written by Peter Darwin

 “All of you, just get out!”
 Sarah Jane ordered.
 "It’s for your own safety!”

 As nobody had any idea what was going on, they all stood up, all of them in a completely dazed state.
 Just as confused at their sudden evacuation orders as they were at Sarah Jane’s strange hostility towards Bob, they all filed out – all of them giving Bob a sympathetic look, and Bob responding to them with an awkward, claw-y wave.
-It was notable that none of them gave him any malicious looks – barring the slimy little old men who nobody cared about.

 “Sorry!”
 Gita piped up.
 “Do you want me to leave too?”